Sakya Monastery: Sakya Monastery in India

-The 41st Sakya Trizin, Ngawang Kunga, the then throne holder of the Sakyapa went into exile in India in 1959 following the Chinese invasion of Tibet.
-He has long lived in Dehra Dun, in the foothills of the Western Himalayas, where the Sakya Monastery was reestablished.
+The 41st Sakya Trizin, Ngawang Kunga, the then-throne-holder of the Sakyapa, went into exile in India in 1959 following the Chinese invasion of Tibet.
+He has lived in Dehra Dun, in the foothills of the Western Himalayas, where the Sakya Monastery was reestablished.
 He has been there with a number of senior monks and scholars, who also escaped from Tibet, joining the new Monastery and providing continuity to Sakya traditions.
-These monks and scholars saved a number of the original scrolls from the original Sakya Monastery in Tibet and smuggled them to India for safekeeping.
-The Sakya Trizin and his followers have established several institutions in and around the Dehradun area, including a charitable hospital, a monastic college and a nunnery.
-Like all leaders of the Sakya school, the current Sakya Trizin is married.
-He has two sons, and the younger one, Dungsey Gyana Vajra, born 5 July 1979 in Dehra Dun, is director of the Sakya Monastery constructed in Dehra Dun.
+These monks and scholars saved a number of scrolls from the original Sakya Monastery in Tibet by smuggling them to India.
+The Sakya Trizin and his followers have established several institutions in and around the Dehradun area, including a charitable hospital, a monastic college, and a nunnery.
+Being an ancient hereditary lineage, the elder sons of the Sakya school typically married in order to maintain the family line.

+The 41st Sakya Trizin, now known as Kyabgon Sakya Gongma Trichen, had taken a consort in 1974 and had two sons who have since assumed responsibility as the 42nd and 43rd Sakya Trizins, respectively.
+The Sakya Monastery, or Sakya Centre as it is most commonly known, currently has as its Director Ven.
+Sonam Chogyal and functions under the guidance of Kyabgon Sakya Gongma Trichen Rinpoche and is generally overseen by the 42nd Sakya Trizin, Ratna Vajra Rinpoche, who continues to work on improving and strengthening the monastery in terms of its physical infrastructure, religious activities, and educational programs.